-for the overlap kernel Eq.~(\ref{eq:OVERLAPKERNEL}) from the asymptotic behavior to the continuum limit.
-The lowest eigenvalue approaches to zero as we take the continuum limit with fixing $L=aN_S$ at a constant.
-This means that the approximation to the signum function becomes worse with a fixed $(b_j,c_j)$ when the lower spectrum spills over the approximation range in taking the continuum limit.
+for the overlap kernel in Eq.~(\ref{eq:OVERLAPKERNEL}) from the asymptotic behavior to the continuum limit.
+The lowest eigenvalue approaches zero as we take the continuum limit by fixing $L=aN_S$ as a constant; this means that the approximation to the signum function becomes worse with a fixed $(b_j,c_j)$ when the lower spectrum spills over the approximation range in taking the continuum limit.

-The MDWF parameters $b_j$ and $c_j$ used in the spectrum test are listed in Table~\ref{tab:MBPARAM}, which is obtained from the $N_5=4$ optimal Zolotarev approximation coefficient.
-The signum function approximation range and the accuracy of the original coefficients $w_j (j=1,\cdots,4)$ are $x \in [0.01,7.00]$ and $|1-R_{4}(x)| \simle 0.324$ respectively.
-This approximation is valid with $N_S < 72$ as seen from Eq.~(\ref{eq:OVF_KERNELRANGE}) in the cases with the SF background field and $\theta=\pi/5$.
-The signum function with the parity symmetric coefficients in the fifth-direction, $w_j (j=1,\cdots,8)$, has the accuracy of $|1-R_{8}(x)| \simle 0.072$ (Fig.~\ref{fig:signfunc}).
+The MDWF parameters $b_j$ and $c_j$ used in the spectrum test, as obtained from the $N_5=4$ optimal Zolotarev approximation coefficient, are listed in Table~\ref{tab:MBPARAM}.
+The signum function approximation range and the accuracy of the original coefficients $w_j (j=1,\cdots,4)$ are $x \in [0.01,7.00]$ and $|1-R_{4}(x)| \simle 0.324$, respectively.
+As seen from Eq.~(\ref{eq:OVF_KERNELRANGE}), this approximation is valid with $N_S < 72$ in the cases with the SF background field and $\theta=\pi/5$.
+The signum function with the parity-symmetric coefficients in the fifth dimension, $w_j (j=1,\cdots,8)$, has an accuracy of $|1-R_{8}(x)| \simle 0.072$ (Fig.~\ref{fig:signfunc}).